JaylanT/dl4chan/README.md

 A simple script that downloads all images off a 4chan thread.

+Must be ran on command line

 ## Setup

+Have Python3 installed on your computer

 Make sure you have the following modules installed -